sanskrit/raw_etexts_english/blogs/manasataramgini/2012-07-09_nishada-s-and-shabara-s-of-jambudvipa-what-you-see-is-what-it-is.md

 +++
-title = "niShAda-s and shabara-s of jambudvIpa: What you see is what itxa0is"
+title = "niShAda-s and shabara-s of jambudvIpa: What you see is what it is"

 +++
 The vast land of jambudvIpa is home to many different types of tribal